Disability insurance is one of the most misunderstood insurance plans out there.

 If you find yourself needing disability insurance, the first place you need to start is establishing the best type of policy for your needs.

-Some of the insurance carriers listed above will also sell short-term policies, but the goal of this list is to provide you with the best long-term insurance companies out there.
+Some of the insurance carriers listed below will also sell short-term policies, but the goal of this list is to provide you with the best long-term insurance companies out there.

 Another important note on our list is everyone is different, meaning each person has different needs.

 One company might be perfect for one applicant, but terrible for another.
 You’ll need to comb through the list to find the perfect match for you.